Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Nondeterministic Branching

 \section{Systems with Nondeterministic Branching}

-In the rest of the paper we develop a coalgebraic theory of infinite traces and (Kleisli) simulations---the main contribution of the paper.
-We do so separately for the nondeterministic setting ($T=\pow$) and for the probabilistic one ($T=\giry$).
-This is because of the difference in the constructions of infinite traces, and consequently in the soundness proofs.
+In the rest of the paper we develop a coalgebraic theory of infinitary traces and (Kleisli) simulations---the main contribution of the paper.
+We do so separately for the nondeterministic setting ($T=\pow$), for the probabilistic setting ($T=\giry$), and for the setting where the system can abort with an exception ($T=\lift$).
+This is because of the difference in the constructions of infinitary traces, and consequently in the soundness proofs.

-In this section we focus on the nondeterministic setting; we assume that $F$ is a polynomial functor.
+In this section we focus on the nondeterministic setting; we assume that $F$ is a polynomial functor on $\Sets$.